MantasLukauskas/movie-review-task/README.md

 - TFIDFVectorizer (same as CountVectorizer + TFIDFTransformer)
 - Review classification with RandomForestClassifier and KNeighborsClassifier

+If accuracy were important then additional PCA analysis could be performed, as well as more popular SVM, XGBoost or NB methods.
+Likewise, accurate results are obtained using hybrid models.
+There are also gallim and various other methods of vectorization or called noise filtering and its methods like HARF.

 __2. Why you have selected these two classification methods?__

 __3. Compare selected classification methods.
 Which one is better?
 Why?__